 Also for the Axis Player - if he has ASP and attack-capable units sitting near to Soviet units (within 3 hexes) and can muster at least a 3:1 attack he should be obliged to do so!
-At least one Axis attack should take place per Army Group per turn if it is possible.
+At least one Axis attack or overrun attempt should take place per Army Group per turn if it is possible.